Disappearance of Natalee Holloway: Media coverage

 Early in the case, political commentator and columnist Arianna Huffington wrote, "If you were to get your news only from television, you'd think the top issue facing our country right now is an 18-year-old girl named Natalee who went missing in Aruba.
 Every time one of these stories comes up, like, say, Michael Jackson, when it's finally over I think, what a relief, now we can get back to real news.
 But we never do."
 In March 2008, El Diario commented, "But if doubts persist about cases involving missing Latinos, there are reasons why.
 These cases rarely receive the attention and resources we see given to other missing persons.
 The English language media, for example, appear to be focused on the stories of missing white women, such as with the disappearance of Natalee Holloway in Aruba.
 Cases of missing Latino and African-American women often remain faceless, if and when they are even covered."

 CBS senior journalist Danna Walker stated, "There is criticism that it is only a story because she is a pretty blonde—and white—and it is criticism that journalists are taking to heart and looking elsewhere for other stories.
 But it is a big story because it is an American girl who went off on an adventure and didn't come back.
-It is a huge mystery, it is something people can identify with."
+It is a huge mystery; it is something people can identify with."
 Good Morning America anchor Chris Cuomo was unapologetic of his program's extensive coverage of the Holloway case, stating: "I don't believe it's my role to judge what people want to watch … If they say, 'I want to know what happened to this girl' … I want to help them find out."

 Holloway's family, however, took the opposite approach and criticized the lessening of coverage of her disappearance due to a shift in news priority when Hurricane Katrina struck on August 23, 2005.
 The saturation coverage of Holloway's disappearance would ultimately be eclipsed by the hurricane.
-Beth Twitty and Dave Holloway alleged that Aruba took advantage of the extensive coverage of Hurricane Katrina to release the suspects; however, the deadline for judicial review of Van der Sloot's detention was set long before Katrina.
+Beth Twitty and Dave Holloway alleged that Aruba took advantage of the extensive coverage of Hurricane Katrina to release the suspects; however, the deadline for judicial review of van der Sloot's detention was set long before Katrina.

-Dave Holloway lamented in his book:
+Dave Holloway stated in his book: